 Fax : +81-75-414-0355

 E-mail : firstname.lastname@example.org @ n c and n Hours

-iNeed a telephone call, before coming on Saturday, Sunday and National Holiday..)
+iNeed a telephone call, before coming on Saturday and national holidays.)